2. ABOUT THE AUTHORS

 About the authors

-Dirk Corporaal (1952): father of four, retired history teacher, gliding instructor and examiner, board member of his gliding club Friese Aero Club, former treasurer of the Dutch Gliding Society, certified gliding engineer, author of various Dutch training manuals and two gliding books (all available for free on his website www.zweefvliegopleiding.nl), experienced cross-country pilot.
+Dirk Corporaal (1952): retired history teacher, gliding instructor and examiner, board member of his gliding club Friese Aero Club, former treasurer of the Dutch Gliding Society, certified gliding engineer, author of various Dutch training manuals and two gliding books (all available for free on his website www.zweefvliegopleiding.nl), experienced cross-country pilot.

 Roelof Corporaal (1989): Dirk's youngest son, airline pilot, gliding instructor, crazy about cross-country flying and gliding competitions.